Erply Cloud ERP 2014 Update 2 Released

 Let us assume that you ship items often and create a waybill for each shipment.
 At the end of the month, the customer receives an aggregate invoice that lists all items that have been shipped over the month.
-Customer makes a payment according to the invoice.
+The customer makes a payment according to the invoice.

 First, make sure this setting in SETTINGS → Configuration → Sales Document printouts has been enabled:

-To design a template, first add a composite field and associate with data element “waybills”.
+To design a template, first, add a composite field and associate with data element “waybills”.
 Within that composite field, add general information about that waybill (number, date, delivery address, total) and a table to contain waybill rows.
-Final printout will look like this:
+The final printout will look like this:

 Product labels, invoice printouts and purchase documents all now support custom attributes.
 Product labels and invoice printouts can also display custom product parameters (if your ERPLY account has that extra module enabled).
 Color and size fields are available for matrix products.
 Product labels can show available package sizes.

 Inventory Registrations, Write-Offs, and Transfers can now be printed with Actual Reports.

 After designing a new template, you can now refresh the template list in ERPLY — if you do not see the new option listed automatically: